Inner core super-rotation

+and the temporal change of inner core surface also provided an explanation to the seismic evidence that was attributed to the hypothesis of inner core super-rotations.

+Recent studies indicated that a super-rotation of the inner core is inconsistent with the seismic data.
+Some studies proposed both the inner core super-rotation and localized temporal changes of inner core surface co-exist to consistently explain the seismic data, but other studies indicated that localized temporal changes of the inner core surface alone are enough to explain the seismic data.

 Background

 At the center of Earth is the core, a ball with a mean radius of 3480 kilometres that is composed mostly of iron.
 The outer core is liquid while the inner core, with a radius of 1220 km, is solid.
 Because the outer core has a low viscosity, it could be rotating at a different rate from the mantle and crust.
 This possibility was first proposed in 1975 to explain a phenomenon of Earth's magnetic field called westward drift: some parts of the field rotate about 0.2 degrees per year westward relative to Earth's surface.
 In 1981, David Gubbins of Leeds University predicted that a differential rotation of the inner and outer core could generate a large toroidal magnetic field near the shared boundary, accelerating the inner core to the rate of westward drift.
 This would be in opposition to the Earth's rotation, which is eastwards, so the overall rotation would be slower.

 In 1995, Gary Glatzmeier at Los Alamos and Paul Roberts at UCLA published the first "self-consistent" three-dimensional model of the dynamo in the core.
 The model predicted that the inner core rotates 3 degrees per year faster than the mantle, a phenomenon that became known as super-rotation.
 1996, Xiaodong Song and Paul G. Richards, scientists at the Lamont–Doherty Earth Observatory, presented seismic evidence for a super-rotation of 0.4 to 1.8 degrees per year, while another study estimated the super-rotation to be 3 degrees per year.